Looking for some cool places in Bucharest or want to get a bit off the beaten path in Romania’s capital city? Read on!

 These places cannot be visited individually, so you will need to book a tour.

 Update: the same tour that I did seems to be unavailable at the moment.
 But there is an alternative tour you could consider instead.

 6. The English Passage

-Tip: In the far corner of the passage you will see a little hat shop – Palaraii la mesterul Nicu.
+TIP: In the far corner of the passage you will see a little hat shop – Palaraii la mesterul Nicu.
 We had the pleasure of meeting the owner.
-Nicu is almost 90 and he has been making hats since he was 14.
+Nicu was almost 90 at that time and he has been making hats since he was 14.
 It’s really worth taking a look inside his little shop.
 And who knows, maybe you will find a perfect hat for you.

 Location: Pasajul Englez

 7. Bucharest street art